 - Subject.
 RBA 3 Read EOY Gr 5

 - Administration Valley Elem Science Nov Gr 4

 - Grade Level CBA Algebra I S2 Final HS

-If the test is created will be a stranded or subtest and the primary or overall test is already made, choose a Parent Assessment by clicking on Select, then choose a checkmark to the left.
+If the test being created will be a stranded or subtest, and the primary or overall test is already made, choose a Parent Assessment by clicking on Select, then choose a checkmark to the left.
 Click Apply when finished; otherwise, leave Parent Assessment unselected or empty.